I briefly talked about setting healthy boundaries in the third part of my series on healing.

 Because you share children, you obviously need to find a way to communicate.
 But you may prefer for it to be on an as-needed basis instead of instant, constant access.
 If your divorce is not final, terms for communication between the two of you can be included in your divorce decree to avoid disagreement about this in the future.
 Especially in an abusive situation, this might be a wise thing to do.

-I honestly think some divorced mamas shouldn’t have given up on their marriages.
-Some divorces boil down to pride or differences over issues that with greater maturity could have been resolved within the marriage.
+I honestly think some divorced women shouldn’t have given up on their marriages.
+Some divorces boil down to pride or differences over issues that with greater maturity, could have been resolved within the marriage.
 In these cases, regret and guilt often follow.

 Solution: If you are a divorced mama who made the choice to leave and you now know that you left a good man, swallow your pride.
 If he’s still available and open to reconciliation there are many resources to help you resolve your issues and maybe get a second chance at doing marriage right.